-- Thanks to the high level of reinsurance, the bulk of the market risk was transferred to Scottish Widows Ltd (SWL), the parent company of SWE, - As observed in 2022, the combination of the pandemic and geopolitical tensions result in many economic uncertainties (such as long-term consequences of inflation pressures, interest rate increases, poor performances, and higher volatilities of equity markets,...) but for SWE they remain clearly under control, as a result of - the hedging strategy against inflation and interest rate risks implemented in spring 2020 and recalibrated in spring 2022 and - strong and less sensitive solvency ratios thanks to this strategy (See more details in Section "E"). - SWE's underwriting risks, more specifically mortality / longevity and persistency, have not been impacted.
-There was no unusual customer behaviour to note: Surrender requests and premium collection failures remain within normal BAU levels, in line with management expectations. - Covid-19 and Russian invasion have not highlighted any specific concentration risk to which SWE is or could be exposed, neither technical (as the company is in run-off and has very few policyholders in the countries affected by the Russian invasion), financial (thanks to the high level and the efficiency of the risk mitigating techniques implemented since the company was set up) or operational (thanks to the close monitoring of these core and dynamic risks.
+- Thanks to the high level of reinsurance, the bulk of the market risk was transferred to Scottish Widows Ltd (SWL), the parent company of SWE, - As observed in 2023, key SWE financial risks clearly remain under control, as a result of - the hedging strategy against inflation and interest rate risks implemented in spring 2020 and recalibrated in spring 2022 and 2023 and - strong and less sensitive solvency ratios thanks to this strategy (See more details in Section "E"). - SWE's underwriting risks, more specifically mortality / longevity and persistency, remain quite stable.
+There was no unusual customer behaviour to note: Surrender requests and premium collection failures remain within normal BAU levels, in line with management expectations. - As a reminder, Covid-19 and Russian invasion did not highlight any specific concentration risk to which SWE is or could be exposed, neither technical (as the company is in run-off and has very few policyholders in the countries affected by the Russian invasion), financial (thanks to the high level and the efficiency of the risk mitigating techniques implemented since the company was set up) or operational (thanks to the close monitoring of these core and dynamic risks.